dseguy/clearPHP/README.md

 To propose a new rule :

-- fork this repo, create a branch, checkout that branch, add the rule in `proposition` branch, push the branch to Github, and send a pull request
+- fork this repository, create a branch, checkout that branch, add the rule in `proposition` branch, push the branch to Github, and send a pull request
 - Join us on the [mailing-list](https://groups.google.com/forum/#!forum/clearphp)